ghotf125pig/FuseSDKUnity/README.md

 ## Current Version

-Version: 2.11.0.0
+Version: 2.11.4.0

-Released: March 15th, 2018
+Released: May 2nd, 2018

 ## Update Instructions
 Before updating, please remove the entire Assets/FuseSDK folder.
 The FuseSDK uses the [JarResolver](https://github.com/googlesamples/unity-jar-resolver) library to manage Google Play Services dependencies.
 If your project has any play services or support jars that you included manually you could encounter some conflicts.
 [See here](https://wiki.fusepowered.com/index.php?title=Unity#Using_JarResolver) for more information.
 Please use the links below to download the FuseSDK.

 ## Getting Started

-Download the SDK from the [releases tab](https://github.com/fusepowered/FuseSDKUnity/releases) Review the [integration instructions](https://wiki.fusepowered.com/index.php?title=Unity) for more information on integrating the Fuse SDK.
+Download the SDK from the [releases tab](https://github.com/fusepowered/FuseSDKUnity/releases).
+Review the [integration instructions](https://wiki.fusepowered.com/index.php?title=Unity) for more information on integrating the Fuse SDK.

 ## References